 While on an inspection tour of lighthouses on the Great Lakes, Commodore Alexander Murray traveled to Sturgeon Bay to monitor construction of the canal and determine if the Lighthouse Board should place any navigational aids in the area.
 Canal owners and mariners wanted both a lighthouse and breakwater built at the eastern end of the canal, but the government was reluctant to directly aid the private venture.
-Petitions from local businessmen coupled with a favorable review of the project by Commodore Murray, convinced the Lighthouse Board to recommend the construction of a lighthouse at the lake entrance, which it did in 1873.
+Petitions from local businessmen, coupled with a favorable review of the project by Commodore Murray, convinced the Lighthouse Board to recommend the construction of a lighthouse at the lake entrance, which it did in 1873.

 Charles Dobson, who had recently completed the Dunlap Reef Range Lights in Sturgeon Bay, supervised construction of a lighthouse at the outer end of the detached portion of the northern pier.
-Material was brought to the site by barge in October of 1881 and work was completed in late November.
+Material was brought to the site by barge in October 1881 and work was completed in late November.
 Besides the wooden frame light tower, a wooden elevated walkway was constructed from the lighthouse to the shore so the keeper could reach the light in inclement weather.
-The lantern room arrived later that year, but was not installed until March of 1882.
+The lantern room arrived later that year, but was not installed until March 1882.

 On May 15, 1882, Rufus M. Wright, the first keeper, lit the lamp inside a sixth-order Fresnel lens to display the station’s fixed red light for the first time.
 Keeper Wright initially lived on a canal company dredge, which moved about in the canal and harbor, and then in the canal company’s boarding house.
-In June of 1886, the Lighthouse Board finally began construction of a wooden, two-story keeper’s dwelling on acreage transferred to the government by the canal company (a lifesaving station was also built on the property that same year.)
+In June 1886, the Lighthouse Board finally began construction of a wooden, two-story keeper’s dwelling on acreage transferred to the government by the canal company (a lifesaving station was also built on the property that same year.)
 Keeper Wright was never able to enjoy the new residence, however, as he was relieved of duty on October 2, 1866, just days before the dwelling was completed.
 Though it is rumored that Wright’s behavior had become questionable and slightly erratic after he left his position as keeper, no official reason for his removal was ever recorded.
 He later died of a burst blood vessel at the home of a friend in 1889.

-By 1902, the pierhead light and fog signal were in need of major repairs, prompting the Lighthouse Board to recommend the construction of anew combined fog signal and light.
-A work crew arrived at the station in May of 1903 and relocated the light to the outermost point of the pier so work on the new structure could begin.
-After concrete footings were in place, ¼-inch steel plate was riveted to metalwork to create a twenty-four by thirty-three foot building, with a hipped roof and a circular light tower at its eastern end.
-The lantern room and fifth-order Fresnel, which replaced the original sixth-order Fresnel lens in 1900, were transferred from the old light to the new tower, and the combination light and fog signal was completed and tested in early September 1903.
+By 1902, the pierhead light and fog signal were in need of major repairs, prompting the Lighthouse Board to recommend the construction of a new combined fog signal and light.
+A work crew arrived at the station in May 1903 and relocated the light to the outermost point of the pier so work on the new structure could begin.
+After concrete footings were in place, quarter-inch steel plate was riveted to metalwork to create a twenty-four by thirty-three foot building, with a hipped roof and a circular light tower at its eastern end.
+The lantern room and a fifth-order Fresnel, which replaced the original sixth-order Fresnel lens in 1900, were transferred from the old light to the new tower, and the combination light and fog signal was completed and tested in early September 1903.

-Up to four keepers were needed to maintain the fog signal, two lighthouses, and minor lights along the canal, so Chapman had served with numerous assistants over the years.
-His favorite, though, was probably his son, Claude, who served as assistant keeper at the Sheboygan Lighthouse before being assigned to the Canal Station shortly before Christmas in 1906.
-Claude married in April of 1909, and later that year a local doctor diagnosed his father with stomach cancer.
+Up to five keepers were needed to maintain the fog signal, two lighthouses, and minor lights along the canal, so Chapman served with numerous assistants over the years.
+His favorite, though, was probably his son, Claude, who served as assistant keeper at Sheboygan Lighthouse before being assigned to the Canal Station as third assistant shortly before Christmas in 1906.
+Claude married in April 1909, and later that year a local doctor diagnosed his father with stomach cancer.
 Charles Chapman became quite ill and passed away the following spring at the Canal Station, which had been his home for the previous twenty-six years.
 Friends and family chartered the steamer Sailor Boy to transport them from Sturgeon Bay to the station where they attended a service for Keeper Chapman.
 Afterward, the body of the deceased keeper was taken to Sturgeon Bay aboard the steamer, where he was laid to rest at Bayside Cemetery.

-The numerous structures at the Sturgeon Bay Ship Canal Light Station remain in immaculate condition today, receiving the attention of the Coast Guardsmen who are staffed there.
+The numerous structures at Sturgeon Bay Ship Canal Light Station remain in immaculate condition today, receiving the attention of the Coast Guardsmen who are staffed there.